-I've included three size options in the cutting chart below, from a 12" square block down to a miniature that finishes at 3" square.
+There are three size options in the cutting chart below, from a 12-inch square block down to a miniature that finishes at 3-inch square.

 Choose two contrasting fabrics, one for the bow tie and another for the background.

-If you prefer, cut two smaller squares from the same fabric as the darkest larger square, and two more (not listed) from either a darker or lighter version of the same color (see my example and read the instructions on page 2).
+If you prefer, cut two smaller squares from the same fabric as the darkest larger square and two more (not listed) from either a darker or lighter version of the same color.

 12-inch Finished Blocks